tallsmallone/NestThermostatHeatCoolAnalyzer/README.md

 # NestThermostatHeatCoolAnalyzer
-Simple tool to load in the JSON provided from Google Takeout to visualize the Heat/Cool information by month
+Simple tool to load in the JSON provided from Google Takeout to visualize the Heat/Cool information by month.

 ## Setup
 1. Clone repository